-- 6.9 The Foxton Locks Masterplan was prepared for East Midland Tourism, British Waterways (now the Canal and River Trust), Foxton Inclined Plane Trust, The Inland Waterways Association and Old Union Canals Society in July 2009.
-It set out a vision for the development of Foxton Locks as a regional tourist destination, including the replication of the inclined plane boat lift. - 6.10 The restoration of Foxton's boat lift was a key project at the heart of the Masterplan, but it is now unlikely to be rebuilt as the Foxton Inclined Plane Trust has decided it will be unable to raise the £11 million needed to complete the project.
-Neither can it afford the £30,000 a year needed to replace cables and maintain the site. - 6.11 Some of the Masterplan proposals have the support of the local community but there are concerns that the full package of proposals would have an adverse impact on the heritage value of Foxton Locks, the quiet enjoyment of the canal and surrounding countryside, and quality of life for local residents.
-The Canal and River Trust has indicated that the Masterplan will be replaced with a Destination Management Plan.
+- 6.10 The Foxton Locks Masterplan was prepared for East Midland Tourism, British Waterways (now the Canal and River Trust), Foxton Inclined Plane Trust, The Inland Waterways Association and Old Union Canals Society in July 2009.
+It sets out a vision for the development of Foxton Locks as a regional tourist destination, including the replication of the inclined plane boat lift. - 6.11 The restoration of Foxton's boat lift was a key project at the heart of the Masterplan, but it is now unlikely to be rebuilt as the Foxton Inclined Plane Trust has decided it will be unable to raise the £11 million needed to complete the project.
+Neither can it afford the £30,000 a year needed to replace cables and maintain the site. - 6.12 The Masterplan also proposed: - The creation of a mooring basin to provide boaters with a stop-off point to experience the range of visitor attractions on offer at Foxton Locks; - A cycle hire centre where visitors can hire cycles for the day and use the National Cycle Route; - Eco-lodges on the field adjacent to the access road to provide for short-stays in an ecologically sensitive setting; - Overnight accommodation units on the site of the old boatyard; - A Visitor Centre containing a museum, cafe, toilets and a small shop with a children's play area; - An ecology park (Foxton Locks Country Park) which is likely to consist of timber boardwalks, bird hides, interpretation boards and pond dipping areas; - A new multi-purpose events space for the performing arts, fun days out and learning experiences, as well as festivals, events and rallies; and

+- A camping ground next to the main car park. - 6.13 Some of these ideas are supported by the local community, but there are concerns that the full package of proposals would have an adverse impact on the heritage value of Foxton Locks, the quiet enjoyment of the canal and surrounding countryside, and quality of life for local residents.
+The Canal and River Trust has indicated that the Masterplan will be replaced by a new visitor management strategy.